-The first steps to diagnosing health problems with dhufish are to anaesthetise the affected fish and take a gill biopsy and skin scraping.
+Following consideration of the history of the fish and environmental factors, some affected fish can be anaesthetised and a gill biopsy and skin scraping performed.
 A gill biopsy involves sampling a small portion of the gill filaments.
-Sterile surgical scissors should be used and the gills placed in a vial containing seawater.
+Sterile surgical scissors should be used and the gill sample placed in a vial containing seawater.
 Some bleeding may occur from the gills.
 The gill filaments and skin scrapings are then observed on a glass slide under a microscope.
-Motile protozoan parasites and gill fluke will be visible under low power if the fish is heavily infested.
+Motile protozoan parasites, fungal hyphae and metazoan parasites such as gill fluke will be visible under low power if the fish is heavily infested.
 For a comprehensive description of these techniques and of the organisms likely to be found, see the Fisheries WA publication "Fish Health for Fish Farmers in Western Australia" (Thorne, 1995).

-For further diagnosis, live or freshly dead fish can be submitted for a full post mortem and further tests to the Fish Pathologist at the Fisheries WA Fish Health Unit located at Agriculture WA in South Perth or the equivalent agency in other states.
+For further diagnosis, live or freshly dead fish can be submitted for a full post mortem and further tests to the Fish Pathologist at the Department of Fisheries, Government of Western Australia, Fish Health Unit located at the Department of Agriculture in South Perth or the equivalent agency in other states.
 If it is not possible to submit a whole fish the following procedures may help to obtain a diagnosis.

-- Skin lesions can be swabbed with a sterile swab, held on ice and submitted for bacterial and fungal culture. - Pieces of gill and internal organs up to 1.5cm in diameter can be removed from freshly dead fish, placed in 10% buffered formalin and submitted to the Fish Pathologist.
+• Skin lesions can be swabbed with a sterile swab, held on ice and submitted for bacterial and fungal culture.

+• Pieces of gill and internal organs up to 1.5cm in diameter can be removed from freshly dead fish, placed in 10% buffered formalin and submitted to the Fish Pathologist.